CloudNineXx/Earth-s-Story-An-Anime-Sustainability-INSPIRED-Journey-/README.md

 - Close other browser tabs
 - Check GPU acceleration is enabled
 - Try reducing animation complexity on older devices
+-
+- ## 📄 License

+This project is open source and available under the [MIT License](LICENSE).

 ## 🌱 Environmental Message

-This project aims to inspire environmental consciousness through immersive storytelling.
+This hackathon project aims to inspire environmental consciousness through immersive storytelling.
 Each slide represents a chapter in Earth's story - from pristine beginnings through crisis to hope and renewal.
 The message is clear: sustainability begins with individual action but requires collective effort.

 ## 🤝 Credits